vivianapohl/Group4-FinalProject-PP-P2/Motion stream-prototypes/motion stream helmet gamma 2nd iteration/README.md

 This example of the  motion stream shows how orientation data is send from a mobile device via websockets to a server.
 From there, the server distributes the received data to all connected clients.
 The mobile device was implemented into a helmet.
-The second iteration the screen from the localhost is divided into three parts to indicate more clearly the different ways the bike is moving.
+The second iterations: the screen from the localhost is divided into three parts to indicate more clearly the different ways the bike is moving.
 This is an example of how a bike lamp could work that indicates which way the bike is going

 **How users can get started with the project:**

-(from clints ReadMe)
+(from Clint's ReadMe)

 1. In the directory you've got this sample: